BrentGrammer/PROGNOTES/GIT/Git.md

 ### OTHER COMMANDS:

+## GIT IGNORE

-GIT IGNORE <---USED IF YOU DON'T WANT SOMETHING INCLUDED (even if you use add ., it will skip and ignore these files -- usually log.txt log files, for example.).
+- USED IF YOU DON'T WANT SOMETHING INCLUDED (even if you use add ., it will skip and ignore these files -- usually log.txt log files, for example.).

+### Create gitignore:

--Create a .gitignore file with the command $ touch .gitignore -in the .gitignore file, simply type the name of the file(s) you want to ignore (i.e. log.txt, etc.) --git will then exclude these files from future commands.
+- Create a .gitignore file with the command $ touch .gitignore
+- in the .gitignore file, simply type the name of the file(s) you want to ignore (i.e. log.txt, etc.) - git will then exclude these files from future commands.

-Note: you can also ignore entire directories/folders (use the forward slash, and then type the name of the folder: /dirName)
+**Note:** you can also ignore entire directories/folders (use the forward slash, and then type the name of the folder: /dirName)
 Ex: in .gitignore file, type: /directoryName (/jsfolder) etc.

--can also ignore entire types of files with _.fileExt (ex: _.txt <---this ignores all txt files).
+- can also ignore entire types of files with _.fileExt (ex: _.txt <---this ignores all txt files).

+### Ignore tracked files:

+- should the file remain in the repository or not?
+Eg if someone new clones the repo, should they get the file or not?
+If YES then `git update-index --assume-unchanged <file>` is correct and the file will remain in the repository and changes will not be added with git add.
+If NO (for example it was some cache file, generated file etc), then `git rm --cached <file>` will remove it from repository
+- `git rm -r --cached <filename>` to remove from repo and index
+  - `git add .` && `git commit -am "Remove ignored files"`

-IGNORING FOLDERS/FILES:
+### IGNORING FOLDERS/FILES:

 /images
 That will ignore any file OR directory named images in the same directory as the gitignore file you are using.